Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Role of Patterns

-\niparagraph{Confusing model with incorrect thoughts} Counterfactual prompts with wrong patterns strike an interesting perspective in \sports and \sorting.
+\niparagraph{Qualitative Analysis of the Role of Patterns} Counterfactual prompts with wrong patterns strike an interesting perspective in \sports and \sorting.
 In the \sports dataset, replacing the sport activity with a factually wrong one (\eg ``basketball'' $\mapsto$ ``soccer'') presumably disorients the model about the target task.
-Therefore, the model can not elicit factual connections between the player and activity, hence, fails to attain a correct answer.
-Surprisingly, the accuracy of the model is slightly below 50$\%$, compared to 72.1$\%$ with the \direct method, hinting at the possibility that the model ``\textit{actively}'' generates incorrect answers.
-Nonetheless, the results so far indicate that \cotp employs information in the prompt as a prop to guide the generation of thoughts.
-Thus, as \wrongpat experiments on \sports show, it seems plausible to construct misleading prompts to entrap the model in generating deceptive outputs.
+Therefore, the model can not elicit factual connections between the player and activity, hence, it fails to attain a correct answer.
+Surprisingly, the accuracy of the model is slightly below random (50$\%$), hinting at the possibility that the model ``\textit{actively}'' generates incorrect answers.
+We present additional analysis in \Cref{sec:role_of_patterns_appendix}.